-Carnitine is derived from an amino acid and found in nearly all cells of the body.
-Its name comes from the Latin word carnus, meaning flesh, as it was isolated from meat.
-Carnitine plays a critical role in the production of energy.
-It transports long-chain fatty acids into the mitochondria so they can be oxidized, or burned, to produce energy.
-Carnitine also transports toxic compounds out of the cellular organelle, preventing any accumulation.
-Given these functions, carnitine is concentrated in tissues like skeletal and cardiac muscle that utilize fatty acids as a dietary fuel.
-For most people, the body makes a sufficient amount of carnitine.
-However, some people have genetic or medical conditions that prevent their bodies from meeting the necessary needs.
-This is when supplementation is essential.
+Carnitine is found in nearly all cells of the body and plays a critical role in the production of energy.
+It transports long-chain fatty acids into the mitochondria so they can be oxidized or burned to produce energy.
+Carnitine also transports toxic compounds out of the cellular organelles, preventing any accumulation.
+Given these functions, carnitine is concentrated in tissues that utilize fatty acids as fuel, like skeletal and cardiac muscles.
+For most people, the body makes enough carnitine.
+However, some people have genetic or medical conditions that prevent their bodies from meeting the necessary amount.
+This is when oral or injected supplementation is essential.

 - – Nausea

 - – Vomiting

 - – Insomnia